By Truman C. Wang

 - There is a McDonalds at the train station if you cannot stomach another bratwurst or pork schnitzel.

 - My recommendation is snack a lot during the day and in between acts, and pig out afterward.
-German meals are heavy and you don't want to fall asleep during the performance!
+German meals are heavy and you don't want to be in a food coma during the performance!

 5. Get with the program

-- Dress code – black tie/evening dress former, but 50% of people wear simply ‘business casual’.
+- Dress code – black tie/evening dress formal, but 50% of people wear simply ‘business casual’.
 Look what the people wear here (notice the three people in jeans in photo #2).
 High heels not recommended due to cobblestoned ground.
 Make allowance for tropical heat, night chill and possible rain.
+As of the date of this writing, the Festspielhaus is not air conditioned and the doors are closed during a performance.

 - Get to the Festspielhaus one hour before curtain.